-- 1. The General Board in supervisory composition shall take the decisions relating to tasks referred to in Articles 7 to 10 as well as any decisions explicitly provided by this Regulation for the General Board in supervisory composition. - 2.
-The General Board in supervisory composition may provide its advice and opinion on any draft decisions prepared by the Executive Board towards selected obliged entities in accordance with Section 3 of Chapter II. - 3.
-The General Board in FIU composition shall perform the tasks and adopt the decisions pursuant to Section 6 of Chapter II. - 4.
-The General Board shall adopt the draft regulatory and implementing technical standards, opinions, recommendations, guidelines and decisions of the Authority referred to in Section 7 of Chapter II, in an appropriate composition, depending on the subject-matter of the instrument.
+1. The General Board in supervisory composition shall take the decisions relating to tasks referred to in Articles 7 to 10 as well as any decisions explicitly provided by this Regulation for the General Board in supervisory composition.

+2. The General Board in supervisory composition may provide its opinion on any draft decisions prepared by the Executive Board towards selected obliged entities in accordance with Section 3 of Chapter II and article 53 (2).

+The General Board in supervisory composition and the Executive board shall jointly agree on and adopt the procedures and timelines to be followed for the purpose of providing the opinion referred to in the first sub paragraph.

+3. The General Board in FIU composition shall perform the tasks and adopt the decisions pursuant to article 5 (5) and section 6 of Chapter II.

+4. The General Board shall adopt, opinions, recommendations, guidelines and decisions of the Authority referred to in Section 7 of Chapter II, in an appropriate composition, depending on the subject-matter of the instrument.
 Where a given instrument concerns both FIU and supervision-related matters, adoption shall be required by both compositions of the General Board independently.
-The draft regulatory and implementing technical standards, opinions, recommendations, and guidelines shall be adopted based on a proposal of the relevant internal committee. - 5.
-The General Board in either composition shall be consulted on the draft decisions to be taken by the Executive Board pursuant to Article 53(4), points (a), (c), (e) and (m).
-Where the subsequent decision taken by the Executive Board deviates from the opinion of the General Board, the Executive Board shall provide the reasons thereof in writing. - 6.
-The General Board shall adopt and make public its Rules of Procedure.
+The opinions, recommendations, and guidelines shall be adopted based on a proposal of the relevant internal committee.
+The General Board shall develop the draft regulatory technical standards referred to in article 38 as well as the implementing technical standards referred to in article 42.

+5. The General Board in either composition shall be consulted on the draft decisions to be taken by the Executive Board pursuant to Article 53(4), points (a), (c), (e) and (m).
+Where the subsequent decision taken by the Executive Board deviates from the opinion of the General Board, the Executive Board shall provide the reasons thereof in writing.

+6. The General Board shall adopt and make public its Rules of Procedure.
+The Rules of Procedure shall include the criteria for admitting the observers referred to in article 46 (4), taking into account relevance and reciprocity, as well as the conditions for their participation in the meetings of the General Board.